 Up to 120 seconds of wireless auscultation can be recorded for proper documentation and sharing with colleagues.

 The platform also goes one step further when adding the paid Pro Plan.
 This add-on allows benefiting from AI intelligence to detect early-stage heart murmurs.
-Finally, when subscribing to the Pro Telehealth Plan, the stream of data can be shared in real-time using the built-in videoconferencing platform.
+Finally, when subscribing to the Pro Telehealth Plan, the data stream can be shared in real-time using the built-in videoconferencing platform.

-Bluetooth stethoscopes have the potential to change how cardiologists conduct a patient examination.
+Bluetooth stethoscopes have the potential to change how cardiologists conduct patient examinations.
 Such devices are the true future of medicine, and we suspect that they will soon become ubiquitous in all hospitals, even at veterinarian clinics.